TeacherLists Blog

 Set a hard work schedule

 Don’t bring work home with you.
 If you’re working from home, keep your work within your designated schedule.
 Yes, sometimes last-minute things come up that you must handle immediately, but once it’s dealt with, log off, turn off your notifications, and enjoy your evening.
 That is your time.
-Any emails you receive after hours can wait until tomorrow morning.
+Any emails you receive after hours can wait until morning.

 Leave your devices at home

 Did you know two thirds of Americans work on vacation?
 Don’t be one of them, don’t even give yourself the option.
-When you’re on your summer getaway, leave the work computer at home.
+When you’re on your summer getaway, leave the work laptop at home.
 Even go so far as to delete all the work-related apps from your phone.
 We know the urge to check in with your colleagues is strong, but they’ve got it handled.

 Give your coworkers your personal phone number